Lead researchers:

 Lemeeze Davids

 6414.36 nautical miles begins with a friendship between two curators across distance.
-First held in the form of calls between Cape Town and Hong Kong, the project unfolds as a Course of Enquiry shaped by coordinates that are both intimate and socio-historical.
+First held in the form of calls between Cape Town and Hong Kong, the project unfolds as a Course of Enquiry shaped by both personal and socio-historical coordinates.
+As Lemeeze Davids (Cape Town) and Amandine Vabre Chau (Hong Kong) work together, they ask how the ecological, cultural and economic ripples of imperialism persist in these two cities.
+The urban and natural environment carries traces of the past while conditioning the present, and setting the terms for what is yet to come.

 A walking research journey through London by two friends. – April 21, 2026